croblesm/vscode-remote-try-dab/README.md

 By default, a  demo database is created titled "Library".
 To add additional database objects or data through T-SQL during Codespace configuration, edit the file `.devcontainer/sql/library.azure-sql.sql` or place additional `.sql` files in the `.devcontainer/mssql/` folder. *Large numbers of scripts may take a few minutes following container creation to complete, even when the SQL server is available the database(s) may not be available yet.*

+You can also the SQL Database Projects extension to deploy the database schema.
+The `Library.sqlproj` project is located in the `database/Library` folder can be build using the `Build SQL Database project` task.
+The `verifyDatabase.sql` file in the `database/Library` folder can be used to verify the database schema.

-Alternatively, .dacpac files placed in the `./bin/Debug` folder will be published as databases in the container during Codespace configuration.
+Alternatively, .dacpac files placed in the `./bin/Debug` folder will be published as databases in the container during Dev Container configuration.
 [SqlPackage](https://docs.microsoft.com/sql/tools/sqlpackage) is used to deploy a database schema from a data-tier application file (dacpac), allowing you to bring your application's database structures into the dev container easily. *The publish process may take a few minutes following container creation to complete, even when the server is available the database(s) may not be available yet.*

 ### Adding another service